lachlanjc/lachlanjc.github.io/_posts/2015-01-30-noodles-announcements-3.md

 ---
 layout: post
-title: "Ingredient checklists, remember your experiences, and more."
+title: "Noodles Announcements: Ingredient checklists, remember your experiences, and more."
 date: 2014-12-27 11:30:00
 ---